eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### EOS Hub

-It is a mobile platform that offers the benefits of EOS to people.
+A mobile platform that offers the benefits of EOS to people.
 It is an easy and secure way to help users access various EOS functions like tokens, voting, resource management, and RAM trading.

 * * *